evgenyb/iac-meetup/workshops/02-implement-azure-infrastructure-with-arm-templates/labs/lab-06/readme.md

 The goal of this lab is to implement Front Door ARM template, validation and deployment scripts.

-## Estimated completion time - x min
+## Estimated completion time - 10-15 min

 ## Useful links